777arc/PySDR/content/doa.rst

 .. math::
  s[n] e^{-2j \pi d k \sin(\theta)}

 And we're done!
 This equation above is what you'll see in DOA papers and implementations everywhere!
-We typically call that exponential term the "array factor" (often denoted as :math:`a`) and represent it as an array, a 1D array for a 1D antenna array, etc.  In python :math:`a` is:
+We typically call that exponential term the "Steering Vector" (often denoted as :math:`a`) and represent it as an array, a 1D array for a 1D antenna array, etc.  In python :math:`a` is:

 .. code-block:: python